VinaFu/GettingStartedwithProgramminginJava11-3-/README.md

 	    }
 	}

-.insert(pos, item); manipulating wiht the index of item
+.insert(pos, item); manipulating with the index of item

 	String time = "9:00"; // define a string
         int pos = sb.indexOf(" on");  // define the position of " on"